justsml/katacoda-scenarios/setup-tracing-scenario/step1.md

-## Install Dependencies
+## Add Tracing to Node.js App

-Required steps:
+Steps:

 1. `npm install dd-trace`{{execute}}
 1. Import library in `app.js` before all other imports.